openacid/slimarray/README.md

 Additionally, it also accept duplicated element in the array, which a bitmap based or tree-like data structure does not allow.

+In the [ipv4-list](./example/iplist) example, we feed 450,000 ipv4 to PolyArray.
+We see that PolyArray costs as small as gzip-ed data(`2.1 MB vs 2.0 MB`), while it provides instance access to the data without decompressing it.

 # Install

 ```sh